smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 Routing Tables
 --------------

+Each Retransmitting Device, after pairing, MUST keep a Routing Table.
+Routing Table consists of two lists: (a) Links list, with each entry being (LINK-ID,BUS-ID,INTRA-BUS-ID,NEXT-HOP-ACK,LINK-DELAY-UNIT,LINK-DELAY,LINK-DELAY-ERROR) tuple, and (b) Routes list, with each entry being (TARGET-ID,LINK-ID).
+LINK-ID is an intra-Routing-Table id, used to map routes into links.

-Each Retransmitting Device, after pairing, MUST keep a Routing Table: list of (TARGET-ID,BUS-ID,INTRA-BUS-ID,NEXT-HOP-ACK) tuples.
-Routing Table has semantics of "next hop to route packet addressed to TARGET-ID".
-TODO: omitting BUS-ID if there is only one bus, size reporting to Root (as # of entries).
-NEXT-HOP-ACK is a flag which set if the nearest hop (over (BUS-ID,INTRA-BUS-ID)) is known to be able not only to receive packets, but to send ACKs back via "bus uni-cast with ACK" SADLP-\* operation; in general, NEXT-HOP-ACK cannot be calculated based only on bus type, and may change for the same link during system operation.
-SAMP is built to try using links with NEXT-HOP-ACK as much as possible, but MAY use links without NEXT-HOP-ACK if there are no alternatives.
+Each entry in Routes list has semantics of "where to route packet addressed to TARGET-ID".
+In Links list, INTRA-BUS-ID=NULL means that link is an incoming link.

+NEXT-HOP-ACK is a flag which is set if the nearest hop (over (BUS-ID,INTRA-BUS-ID)) is known to be able not only to receive packets, but to send ACKs back via "bus uni-cast with ACK" SADLP-\* operation; in general, NEXT-HOP-ACK cannot be calculated based only on bus type, and may change for the same link during system operation; SAMP is built to try using links with NEXT-HOP-ACK as much as possible, but MAY use links without NEXT-HOP-ACK if there are no alternatives.

+TODO: size reporting to Root (as # of unspecified 'storage units', plus sizes of Links entry and Routes entry expressed in the same 'storage units').

-Routing Tables SHOULD be stored in a 'canonical' way (ordered from lower TARGET-IDs to higher ones; duplicate entries for the same TARGET-ID are currently prohibited); this is necessary to simplify calculations of the Routing Table checksums.
-TODO: specify Routing-Table-Checksum field
+Routing Tables SHOULD be stored in a 'canonical' way (Links list ordered from lower LINK-IDs to higher ones, Routes list ordered from lower TARGET-IDs to higher ones; duplicate entries for the same LINK-ID are prohibited, for the same TARGET-ID are currently prohibited); this is necessary to simplify calculations of the Routing Table checksums.
+TODO: specify Routing-Table-Checksum calculation

-On non-Retransmitting Devices, Routing Table is rudimentary: it contains only one row with TARGET-ID=0: (0,BUS-ID,INTRA-BUS-ID).
-Moreover, on non-Retransmitting Devices Routing Table is OPTIONAL; if non-Retransmitting Device does not keep Routing Table - it MUST be reflected in a TODO CAPABILITIES flag during "pairing"; in this case Root MUST send requests specifying target
+On non-Retransmitting Devices, Routing Table is rudimentary: it contains only one Link (LINK-ID=0,BUS-ID,INTRA-BUS-ID,...) and only one Route (TARGET-ID=0,LINK-ID=0).
+Moreover, on non-Retransmitting Devices Routing Table is OPTIONAL; if non-Retransmitting Device does not keep Routing Table - it MUST be reflected in a TODO CAPABILITIES flag during "pairing"; in this case Root MUST send requests to such devices specifying TODO header extension (which contains BUS-ID,INTRA-BUS-ID for the first hop back from target Device).

 All Routing Tables on both Retransmitting and non-Retransmitting Devices are essentially copies of "Master Routing Tables" which are kept on Root.
 It is a responsibility of Root to maintain Routing Tables for all the Devices (both Retransmitting and non-Retransmitting); it is up to Root which entries to store in each Routing Table.
 In some cases, Routing Table might need to be truncated; in this case, it is responsibility of Root to use VIA field in Target-Address (see below) to ensure that the packet can be routed given the Routing Tables present.
 In any case, Routing Table MUST be able to contain at least one entry, with TARGET-ID=0 (Root).
 This guarantees that path to Root can always be found without VIA field.

-In addition, on Rentransmitting Devices the following parameters are kept (and updated by Root): MAX-TTL, FORWARD-TO-SANTA-DELAY-UNIT, FORWARD-TO-SANTA-DELAY.
+In addition, on Rentransmitting Devices the following parameters are kept (and updated by Root): MAX-TTL, FORWARD-TO-SANTA-DELAY-UNIT, FORWARD-TO-SANTA-DELAY, NODE-MAX-RANDOM-DELAY-UNIT, and NODE-MAX-RANDOM-DELAY.

 TODO: no mobile non-Retransmitting (TODO reporting 'mobile' in pairing CAPABILITIES, plus heuristics), priorities (low->high): non-Retransmitting, Retransmitting.